HOME - GALLERIA SILECCHIA

 SELECTED MUSEUM AND PUBLIC COLLECTIONS

-Rochester Institute of Technology Library, Permanent Collection, Rochester, NY, USA
+Rochester Institute of Technology Library, Permanent Collection, Rochester, NY USA

-Wheaton Glass Museum, Millville, New Jersey, USA
+Wheaton Museum of American Glass, Millville, New Jersey, USA

 City Hall, City of Winter Park, Florida, USA